MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 ## Future directions

-The rising behaviour of the binary-equivalent accuracy on the Random Guess classifier is not entirely optimal, so if and when I find a better idea I'll update with a new blog post.
+The rising behaviour of the binary-equivalent accuracy is not entirely optimal, so if and when I find a better idea I'll update with a new blog post.
 My current ideas involve either reporting p-values of a certain accuracy relative to the randomly guessing (i.e. what is the probability that a Random Guess classifier would get an accuracy